Super Troopers: 25 years of Starship Troopers

 Geoff Norcott is that rarest of breeds: a popular and funny right-wing comedian.

-Some would doubtless challenge me for even agreeing to review this book and thus provide the oxygen of publicity to someone who is not only a self-confessed Tory voter and a Brexiteer.
+Some would doubtless challenge me for even agreeing to review this book and thus provide the oxygen of publicity to someone who is not only a self-confessed Tory voter but a Brexiteer.

 To these people I would point out first that Norcott clearly represents the more acceptable face of the Right.
 He is clearly not racist at all and in 2019 was appointed as a member of a BBC Diversity Panel with the aim of ensuring the corporation represents a broad cross section of the public’s views.
 He is also, it must be mentioned, deeply sceptical about the leadership skills of Boris Johnson.
 This is a definite point in his favour, even if his scepticism was not quite sufficient to prevent him from helping vote Johnson back into power in the December 2019 General Election.